 This can differ with each family.
 Each age and child’s experience level will lead to what gear you will be needing.
 For instance, you will not need a baby carrier for an older child or your older child may need better hiking boots for a longer and more strenuous hike.
 I created this guide to better assist you with the main hiking essentials you will need.
 Make sure to plan your hikes according to the gear that you currently have or will be able to purchase for the trip.

-These are some of the main things we look for when planning a hike with our kids.
+Remember to always do your research before doing any hike.
+Playing it safe is always best.
+As long as you look at the key points mentioned above, you will be sure to have a fun, safe, and memorable hike that you and your family will enjoy.
 I really hope that these key points will help you plan your next family hiking trip.
 Any other key points that you look for when planning?
 Let me know in the comments.